 Brandon Joseph Scouting Report

 As we’ll discuss later in this piece, the Northwestern safety made some incredible interceptions last year.
 They’re a big part of what makes Joseph an exceptional coverage safety.
 He demonstrates excellent ball-tracking skills and possesses a pair of hands as secure as any defensive back in the class.
 His production isn’t simply a case of having the ball thrown to him; he routinely puts himself in a position to make a play.
-In addition to his ball-tracking skills and catchability, the Northwestern safety exhibits impressive body control.
+In addition to his ball-tracking skills and catchability, the Notre Dame safety exhibits impressive body control.

 The latter point is one element of an outstanding athletic profile.
 Joseph owns ample speed to be a sideline-to-sideline threat.
-When watching the Wildcats this coming season, he’ll be the player you see flying around the field.
+When watching the Fighting Irish this coming season, he’ll be the player you see flying around the field.
 In addition to his play speed, Joseph has a stellar change-of-direction ability and is extremely fluid in his movements.
 That all comes together in coverage with a capacity to close quickly and make a play.
 Meanwhile, he’s proven sticky when in man coverage.

 Areas for improvement